Last revision: 21/06/2023

 A disciplinary procedure is a formal course of action which specifies how an employer can deal with an employee's unacceptable, poor or improper conduct.
 The document will:

-It should be noted that it is also a requirement for the employer to provide employees and workers with written details of all disciplinary rules which are applicable to them.
+It should be noted that it is also a requirement for the employer to provide employees and workers with written details of all disciplinary rules which apply to them.
 These may either be included within the relevant contract of employment or contract for work or may be contained within a separate rulebook.
 As the rules will be industry/job specific, they are not included within this procedural document but are referred to so that the applicable staff member is aware of their relevance to the disciplinary process.

 Given that the above requirements apply to both workers and employees, the employer will therefore need to consider making a policy for both groups of staff members.
 However, an employer will generally wish to create a separate policy document for the two types of staff members.
 This is because the two groups have different rights.
 Furthermore, there a worker may be able to argue they have the status of an employee where they are subject to the same policies and procedures as those who have employee status.
 More information about determining a person's employment status, and the different rights of workers and employees, may be found on the government website.